matatata/matatata.github.io/MacFalconBMS/index.md

 - WeaponDeliveryPlanner 3.7.24.232
 - Sony PS5 Controller via Bluetooth or USB

+**Match 2nd 2025**: wine-stable 10.0 installed via brew works as well.
+Did not try WPDP yet.
+I recommend installing via brew as I get more more FPS from it.

-## Install Wine (stable 9.0.3)
+## Install Wine (stable 9.0.3 now it's 10.0)
-Using homebrew `brew install --cask --no-quarantine wine-stable winetricks`
+Using homebrew (recommended) `brew install --cask --no-quarantine wine-stable winetricks`

 Or macports `sudo port install wine-stable winetricks` (but install the x86_64 architecture - not sure if this happens automatically).